What is Encounter?

 A Note from Pastor Jared

-Encounter Winter Camp is an annual winter youth retreat.
+Encounter Winter Camp is an annual winter youth retreat that happens in the middle of February.
 It is an amazing opportunity for students in grades 5-12 to get away for a weekend and have a blast participating in activities, games and friendships with one another, but most importantly it is an opportunity for students to take a weekend to focus on their relationship with Jesus.
 Looking back on my own life, the experiences I had at winter camps and summer camps are invaluable and still formative in my relationship with Jesus to this day.
 If you are a parent, I hope you will not only commit to sending your student(s) to camp, but also join me in committing to sponsor at least one student in need every year by donating to our scholarship fund.
 If you are a student, I encourage you to do WHATEVER it takes to make sure you can be a part of this amazing weekend.
 I hope to see you at Encounter next year!

 Who Can Participate?